pachyderm/docs/content/latest/reference/pipeline-spec/egress.md

 ## Behavior

-The `egress` field in a Pachyderm Pipeline Spec is used to specify how the pipeline should write the output data.
+The `egress` field in a MLDM Pipeline Spec is used to specify how the pipeline should write the output data.
 The `egress` field supports two types of outputs: writing to an object store and writing to a SQL database.

 Data is pushed after the user code finishes running but before the job is marked as successful.
 For more information, see [Egress Data to an object store](/{{% release %}}/how-tos/basic-data-operations/export-data-out-pachyderm/export-data-egress) or [Egress Data to a database](/{{% release %}}/how-tos/basic-data-operations/export-data-out-pachyderm/sql-egress/).